make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 # Shortest Arc Rotations in 2D

-- For our game, we are interested in the shortest arc (or shortest path)
+- In our case we are interested in the shortest arc (or shortest path)
 - I.e., 90 degrees counter-clockwise in this case
 - Given two arbitrary camera orientations,